Romani Studies Program (RSP) Timeline

 - Roma in European Societies - RES

 In March 2016, CEU announced a new initiative focused on Roma, the Roma in European Societies (RES).
 The Velux Foundations, the Open Society Foundations’ Roma Initiatives Office (RIO) and the Roma Education Fund (REF) are the donors of the initiative for the six-year RES project.
 The first of its kind in higher education, this collaborative initiative supports efforts to improve the situation of Roma in all sectors on local, national and regional levels through 11 sets of activities targeting graduate education, advanced research, leadership development, professional training and community outreach.

 In 2021, the New York State Education Department has completed the registration of the Advanced Certificate in Romani Studies.
-The course of studies will be available to admitted master’s and doctoral students beginning with the fall term of 2021.The Advanced Certificate Program aims to provide students with theoretical, methodological and analytical tools to understand the position of Roma in Europe historically and in the present moment and to contribute to the promotion of social change in our society.
+The course of studies is avaialable to admitted master’s and doctoral students beginning with the fall term of 2021.The Advanced Certificate Program aims to provide students with theoretical, methodological and analytical tools to understand the position of Roma in Europe historically and in the present moment and to contribute to the promotion of social change in our society.